goroti11/trutube/UNIVERSE_SYSTEM.md

-# TruTube Universe System
+# Goroti Universe System

 ## Core Concept

-TruTube uses a structured **Universe → Sub-Universe** system to organize content and personalize feeds.
-This is what fundamentally differentiates TruTube from platforms like YouTube.
+Goroti uses a structured **Universe → Sub-Universe** system to organize content and personalize feeds.
+This is what fundamentally differentiates Goroti from platforms like YouTube.

 ## Structure